liamks/rails-realtime/README.md

 # Adding Real-Time To Your RESTful Rails App

-This repository contains the code for both the Rails app, and the Node app, that accompanies the blog entry ("Adding Real-Time To Your RESTful Rails App")[blog/2013/02/27/adding-real-time-to-a-restful-rails-app/]
+This repository contains the code for both the Rails app, and the Node app, that accompanies the blog entry ["Adding Real-Time To Your RESTful Rails App"](http://liamkaufman.com/blog/2013/02/27/adding-real-time-to-a-restful-rails-app/).

 ## Steps I Took

 Below are some of the steps I took, that were not outlined in the above blog entry.
+Make sure you have Redis installed and running!

 ```
 rails new rails_realtime --database=postgresql